matinraayai/Luthier/docs/develop.md

-# Sibir Development Guide
+# Luthier Development Guide
-Contributing to Sibir requires a good understanding of the internals of the AMD ROCm stack.
+Contributing to Luthier requires a good understanding of the internals of the AMD ROCm stack.
 Therefore, it is

-## Sibir Dependencies
+## Luthier Dependencies
-Sibir depends on the following AMD ROCm software to work:
+Luthier depends on the following AMD ROCm software to work:
 1. AMD Code Object Manager library (AMD Comgr) provides
 2. AMD ROCR to